dmsl/anyplace/server/README.md

     $ unzip anyplace_v3-0.3b.zip
     # if you don't have unzip, just use any unzip tool (winzip, etc.)

-   # You can observe if this was succesful by following the below:

-    # For windows, just go to the folder you unzipped in the prior step, then go to "bin" and then double click  anyplace_v3.bat
-    $ cd anyplace_v3-0.3b/bin
-    $ chmod +x anyplace_v3
-    $ ./anyplace_v3

   3. ** Link Couchbase to Anyplace **